chhaymatt/employeeCreator/README.md

 -   Create array of fake employees using faker.js
 -   Add react router dom to navigate between the two pages on the Add Employee button in EmployeeList and Back or Cancel buttons in EmployeeDetails
 -   Add favicon and meta tags
--   Create backend Spring Boot project with Employee domain and `findOnEmployee`, `addEmployee`, and `updateEmployee` methods
+-   Create back end Spring Boot project with Employee domain and `findOnEmployee`, `addEmployee`, and `updateEmployee` methods
 -   Manually test endpoints using Postman
 -   Add footer

 ### 22/02/2023 - Form validation

--   Add delete employee by Id to backend
+-   Add delete employee by Id to back end
 -   Add React Hook Form
 -   Add inline validation messages and accessibility by leveraging ARIA
 -   Add error styling whenever user enters invalid input (e.g. missing input or wrong pattern)

 ### 23/02/2023 - Axios set up

--   Fix CORS issue appearing on front end by adding @CrossOrigin to the backend Controller
+-   Fix CORS issue appearing on front end by adding @CrossOrigin to the back end Controller
 -   Create Axios file `EmployeeAPI.ts` in services with methods `addEmployee`, `getEmployeeList`, `getEmployee`, `updateEmployee`, and `deleteEmployee`
 -   Fetch list of employees from API using Axios and React Query with appropriate error handling
 -   Manually test EmployeeList when the server is offline or when there are no employees